oussemasgh/cv/readme.md

 ## Features

-- Users can create and update their profiles.
+- Users can create and update their profiles. you need to add data directly to database and you can see the view by using GET localhost:8080/profiles/{id}.
 - Users can add their skills, languages, work experiences, and education to their profiles.
 - Users can view other users' profiles.